 In 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
 In April 2011, Freddie Mac advised its servicers that they must obtain its prior approval for rescission settlements and Fannie Mae advised its servicers that they are prohibited from entering into such settlements.
 In addition, in April 2011, Fannie Mae notified us that we must obtain its prior approval to enter into certain settlements.
 We continue to discuss with other lender-customers their objections to material rescissions and have reached settlement terms with several of our significant lender-customers.
 In connection with some of these settlement discussions, we have suspended rescissions related to loans that we believe could be included in potential settlements.
-As of March 31, 2012, approximately 250 rescissions, representing total potential claim payments of approximately \$16 million, were affected by our decision to suspend rescissions for customers other than Countrywide.
+As of June 30, 2012, approximately 280 rescissions, representing total potential claim payments of approximately \$19 million, were affected by our decision to suspend rescissions for customers other than Countrywide.
 Any definitive agreement with these customers would be subject to GSE approval under announcements they made last year.
-One GSE has approved one of our settlement agreements, but this agreement remains subject to the approval of the other GSE.
-We believe that it is probable (within the meaning of ASC 450-20) that this agreement will be approved by the other GSE.
-As a result, we considered the terms of the agreement when establishing our loss reserves at March 31, 2012.
+One GSE approved our proposed settlement agreement with one customer and subsequently we entered into definitive agreements with that customer covering loans that have been purchased by that GSE and loans that were not purchased by either GSE.
+We believe that it is probable (within the meaning of ASC 450-20) that the proposed agreement will be approved by the other GSE.
+As a result, we considered the terms of the proposed agreement when establishing our loss reserves at June 30, 2012.
 This agreement did not have a significant impact on our established loss reserves.
-Neither GSE has approved our other settlement agreements and the terms of these other agreements were not considered when establishing our loss reserves at March 31, 2012.
-There can be no assurances that both GSEs will approve any settlement agreements and the GSEs may approve some of our settlement agreements and reject others based on the specific terms of those agreements.
-Although we have reached settlement agreements that do not require GSE approval, they have not been material in the aggregate.
+Neither GSE has approved our other settlement agreements and the terms of these other agreements were not considered when establishing our loss reserves at June 30, 2012.
+The terms of our settlement agreements vary and there can be no assurances that either GSE will approve any other settlement agreements.
+We have also reached settlement agreements that do not require GSE approval, but they have not been material in the aggregate.